Estimated reading time: 15 minutes

 What happened to our money in August?

-Not too much happened in August apart from our investments creeping up just a bit by 4359.02 dollars.
+We have not much happened in August apart from our investments creeping up by 4359.02 dollars.

-As you can see we didn’t do anything good with our cash and emergency savings for August due to renovations.
+As you can see, due to renovations, we didn’t do anything good with our cash and emergency savings for August.

 How was your month for money?
 Share your comments below.